 The King Cake is a symbolic dessert that is closely tied to the Mardi Gras celebration.
 It represents the Epiphany, also known as Twelfth Night or Three Kings' Day, which commemorates the visit of the Magi to the baby Jesus.

-A small, plastic baby figurine is often hidden inside the cake before baking.
-The person who finds the baby in their slice is considered to have good luck and is sometimes expected to host the next Mardi Gras gathering or bring the King Cake to the next celebration.
+The person who finds the baby in their slice is considered to have good luck.
+Sometimes, they are expected to host the next Mardi Gras gathering or bring the King Cake to the next celebration.

-Originally, the plastic baby was made of ceramic, but unwary consumers were known to chip or break a tooth, or worse, swallow the baby.
+Originally, the plastic baby was made of ceramic.
+But unwary consumers were known to chip or break a tooth, or worse, swallow the baby.
 Due to liability concerns, many bakeries will either place the baby underneath the cake or just in the box with the cake, in order to avoid accidents.
 And lawsuits.

 Over the years, bakers have created various versions of the King Cake, including twists on flavors and fillings.
 Some may include chocolate, praline, or other regional variations.
 Bakeries frequently produce them around other holidays, decorated accordingly, such as a red and green sugar topping for Christmas.